-The hearing is to be conducted at the campus or site where the alleged violation occurred unless the Associate Vice Chancellor for Student Affairs' designee determines another location or a virtual hearing to be more appropriate.
+The hearing is to be conducted at the campus or site where the alleged violation occurred unless the Judicial Affairs Committee Chair determines another location or a virtual hearing to be more appropriate.

 I. Sanctions

 The following sanctions and/or learning outcome requirements may be imposed but are not limited to the list below.
 Once the terms of the sanction are satisfied the student is in good standing.